7 Amazon Kitchen Finds I Bought That Were Worth Every Single Penny

 That is worth a lot more than what I paid.

 I do not think it is one or the other.
-For everyday practical things like organizers, utensils and small appliances, Amazon works beautifully, especially when you read reviews from real buyers before committing.
+For everyday practical things like organizers, utensils, and small appliances, Amazon works for me, especially when you read reviews from real buyers before committing.

 What if I buy something and it does not work for my kitchen?